This is the final list, taken from the City of Minneapolis candidate filing website.

 Why is the Mayor important?

 Being mayor is about more than spouting breakfast-based catch phrases and going on the TV news.
-They appoint the city’s various department heads and recommend a city budget every year.
+They nominate for appointment the city’s various department heads and recommend a city budget every year.
 The Mayor has ultimate authority over the police department, with the police chief answering directly to the mayor.

 Why is the City Council important?